citizenfx/fivem-docs/content/docs/server-manual/end-of-support-end-of-life.md

 Outdated server artifacts will not stop functioning, however, we will not provide support for them.
 If you are experiencing issues, update to a newer server artifact before requesting support.

 Unsupported server artifacts older than three months will not be joinable from the server browser.
-Please update your server’s artifacts, and keep them up-to-date.
+Please update your server's artifacts, and keep them up-to-date.
 If you are experiencing issues with newer server artifacts, always make sure to [report](https://forum.cfx.re/c/general-discussion/bug-reports/28) them.

 ### The Community is Here to Help